 We would say:

-Follow us @jessi_and_millie to see what happens next in our amazing fertility journey!
+Follow @jessi_and_millie on Instagram to see what happens next in their journey!